developer-zebra/developer-zebra-site/src/ehs/3-1/guide/about/index.md

 ### Android Oreo Notes
 ***Applies to devices running Android 8.x Oreo and higher***.

-* **SSID and BSSID information do not appear in the "Wireless Info" or "Battery and Wi-Fi Quick View(../setup/#batteryandwifiquickview)" screens** on Oreo devices if Location services (Settings -> Security & Location -> Location) are turned off.
+* **SSID and BSSID information do not appear in the "Wireless Info" or "[Battery and Wi-Fi Quick View](../setup/#batteryandwifiquickview)" screens** on Oreo devices if Location services (Settings -> Security & Location -> Location) are turned off.
 * **If the operating system on a device (except TC20/TC25) is being upgraded to Android 8.1 Oreo** from Marshmallow or Nougat, **<u>the previous EHS installation must be removed before EHS 3.0 is installed</u>**.
 Follow instructions to [uninstall EHS](../setup#uninstallation) before installing EHS on an Oreo device. **Prior configuration settings, if any, are re-applied automatically**.

 -----